systopia/de.systopia.civioffice/docs/installation.md

 First, download an official release archive from the release page.
-Unpack the archive and move the directory into your extensions directory (e.g., `.../civicrm/ext/`; you can find the exact location in your CiviCRM settings ( Administer/System Settings/Directories)).
+Unpack the archive and move the directory into your extensions directory (e.g., `.../civicrm/ext/`).
+You can find the exact location in your CiviCRM settings ( Administer > System Settings > Directories).

 Next, open the extensions page in the CiviCRM settings (Administer/System Settings/Extensions).
 Find the extension CiviOffice in the *Extensions* tab and click on *Install*.
-The extension will be set up.
+The extension will be set up, including new navigation menu items.

 ## Basic configuration steps

-- Go to Administration -> Administration Console -> Communication -> CiviOffice
-  Settings or ``/civicrm/admin/civioffice/settings`` to set up your document stores, renderers and editors
-- The documents used in CiviOffice can be managed via ``/civicrm/civioffice/document_upload``.
-Currently you need to add that link to the navigation menu manually.
 - Assign the permission "Access CiviOffice" to user roles as needed.
+- In the new CiviOffice navigation, go to CiviOffice Settings to set up your document stores, renderers and editors
+- The documents used in CiviOffice can be managed via under "Upload Documents"
 - Optional: Create an activity type such as "Created Document (CiviOffice)"

 ## Known issues